tulip-control/gr1c/doc/start_dev.md

 This page describes how to navigate the code in a way useful to those who wish to modify it, link against, etc.

+The main program for users is `gr1c`.
+Besides access to the basic GR(1) synthesis routine, `gr1c` handles commands like `gr1c rg` that cause separate programs to be invoked, e.g., `gr1c-rg`.
+These programs must be on the system path, so `./gr1c rg` may fail if the local directory is not on the path.
+To add it, try

+    $ export PATH=`pwd`:$PATH

 Layout of the sources
 ---------------------